alisekerr/nytimes_news_project/README.md

   - context_extension => the place where values such as width, height, padding, and duration are kept within the application.

 - Init
-  - The place where important controls such as cache, lang, navigation, network, notifier, and theme are managed for a mobile application.
+  - The place where important controls such as  navigation, network, notifier, and theme are managed for a mobile application.

-  - cache => contains locale manager for managing application cache in this section.

-  - lang => contains language manager for localization.
-For localization, the languages that will be localized should be put into folders such as en-US.json, tr-TR.json under assets/lang.
-After any changes made in these folders, the command "flutter pub run easy_localization:generate -O lib/core/init/lang -f keys -o locale_keys.g.dart -S assets/lang" should be written in the terminal.

   - navigation => the place where navigation service and navigation routes are provided.